hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/51__shrImallalitAlAlitaH.md

 > However, w.r.t., I have a question.
 >

-​I'll try to clarify that.
+I'll try to clarify that.
-​

 > In a response to someone else, you said that prAmANyabuddhi in earlier
 > life does not help in this life.